 For these exercises, lay flat on your back on the floor or a bed.
-Keeping your toes pointed up towards the ceiling, raise one leg up as high as you can go.
+Start with your knees bent and on the floor, then straighten the knees to bring your toes up towards the ceiling.

-Alternate legs to make the exercise go faster.
+Alternate legs if doing both at once is too difficult.
 If this is too easy, you can wrap a resistance band around your ankles to make it more challenging.
 Once again, try to do 3 sets of ten on each leg.

 3. Hip Abduction